freeCodeCamp/guide/src/pages/articles/miscellaneous/site-improvements-for-october-2015/index.md

 *   [@berkeleytrue](/users/berkeleytrue) figured out a way to make all challenge solutions 100% sharable.
 You can copy a URL directly from your browser and share it with others, and they will be able to run your code against the challenge's tests.
 URLs update automatically when you run a challenge's tests.
 *   We completely rewrote all Algorithm tests to be as transparent as possible.
 By popular request, we no longer show the Chai tests themselves - just a message clearly explaining what each test is testing.
 *   By popular request, we added gif-style challenges, and are replacing our video-style challenges with these.
-All of our old videos will remain available on our [YouTube channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ?sub_confirmation=1).
+All of our old videos will remain available on our <a href='https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ?sub_confirmation=1' target='_blank' rel='nofollow'>YouTube channel</a>.

 ## Wiki improvements